rigaya/QSVEnc/QSVEncC_Options.en.md

 ### --avs
 Read Avisynth script file using avs reader.

+QSVEncC works on UTF-8 mode as default, so the Avisynth script is required to be also in UTF-8 when using non ASCII characters.
+When using scripts in the default codepage of the OS, such as ANSI, you will need to add "[--process-codepage](#--process-codepage-string-windows-os-only) os" option to change QSVEncC also work on the default codepage of the OS.

 ### --vpy
 ### --vpy-mt
 Read VapourSynth script file using vpy reader.